 Omeprazole is the gold star treatment for equine ulcers, but what are the long term effects of omeprazole on horses?
 Like every medication, omeprazole has long term effects.
-As horse owners and caregivers, it is important to understand how treatment may effect the horse in the future.
+It is important to understand how long term use may effect the horse.

 Studies involving both humans and experimental animals show that using omeprazole for more than one year can lead to decreased bone density.
 Omeprazole inhibits the absorption of dietary calcium in the small intestine, which causes decreased bone density.
 However, for periods of less than 12 months, the outcome is better.